 Anyway, after that close call I pulled myself together and was soon on the back of Steve but could not pass him.
 We started drawing in the pack ahead of us but not enough to catch them before the end.
 I finished 11th and after passing the flag I was like, fuck yeah!
 This is why you do it.
 I finished.
 Alright, it wasn’t where I wanted to but I had just raced a 200hp superbike through the streets of Macau at a very respectable pace and was in one piece.
 I, along with all the other riders in that race, just lived more in those 30 minutes than many will ever live in 30 years.

 Words can’t describe the emotion road racing creates.
 I just know that when I’m racing, there is not a single thing in this entire world that I would rather be doing and you’re doing it with a bunch of guys with the same logic.
 It’s an elite club, a bit like fight club.
 It shouldn’t make sense but just does!

-Thanks to James, Pete Extance and Martin Jessopp for the picsEnjoy more Fast Bikes reading in the four-weekly magazine.
+Thanks to James, Pete Extance and Martin Jessopp for the picsEnjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.